hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

 After we have all the libs installed in our virtualenv, we can start to code.

 ## Create a basic App
-The first step is to create a simple FastAPI app with a public and a private endpoint.
+The first step is to create a simple FastAPI app with a public endpoint.
 Let's create a `run.py` file in the root folder:

 File: `fastapi-googlelogin/run.py`